shmorri/docs-casa-prod/docs/source/user-guide.md

 ## Overview

 Gluu Casa ("Casa") is a self-service web portal for managing account security preferences.
-The primary use-case for Casa is self-service 2FA.

-Casa can be used to enroll and manage a variety of two-factor authentication (2FA) credentials to secure an account, including:

-- U2F security keys (like [Yubikeys](https://www.yubico.com/products/yubikey-hardware/), or any [U2F key on Amazon](https://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Daps&field-keywords=u2f))
-- Gluu's free and secure U2F mobile app, [Super Gluu](https://super.gluu.org)
-- OTP mobile apps (like Google Authenticator, FreeOTP, etc.)
-- Mobile phone numbers for SMS OTP
-- Physical OTP tokens (keyfobs, OTP cards)

-!!!
-Note
-    Supported credentials are determined by the system administrator.
+The primary use-case for Casa is self-service 2FA, but other use cases and functionalities can be supported via Casa plugins.
+The options displayed in the user portal will always depend upon which settings have been enabled by the administrator.

 ## Sign in for the first time